blujai831/cmpm-121-demo-3/README.md

 # cmpm-121-demo-3

-This is the default `README.md` file for the D3 projects.
-If the student is aware of what's going on in their project, they should immediately replace this with something more descriptive.
-It sure would be embarrassing if they forgot to do that...
+This is a school assignment.
+If you're the professor or a TA, you don't need a readme.
+If you aren't, this project is useless to you.